-For families with a loved one diagnosed with Alzheimer's related dementia's certified Alzheimer's / memory care facilities provides a safe and pleasing home environment.
+For families with a loved one diagnosed with Alzheimer's related dementia's Certified Assisted Living and Memory Care Facilities provides a safe and comfortable home-like environment.
 These specialized memory care communities are designed exclusively for individuals diagnosed with Alzheimer's disease and other types of memory impairments.

 People with Alzheimer's disease require regular medical care as well as some special care that might include medications or other interventions.
 Medical services are often covered under medical insurance (either Medicare or private health insurance).
 It may be important to examine the health coverage to determine the extent of coverage limitations or co-pays and deductibles.